 Pricing – $99 – $849 | Standalone plug-in

 Choose from a selection of advanced algorithms designed for different instruments and types of audio including percussive, melodic or polyphonic.
-This allows you more choice to find what fits your recording, and enables the best possible editing experience for whatever you are working with.
+This allows you more choices to find what fits your recording and enables the best possible editing experience for whatever you are working with.

 Use the “formant” tool and sound editor to colour the tone and adjust the characteristics of your recording while maintaining an authentic sound.
 See the video below for a tutorial on how to use the formant tool.

-As with many programs, most of Melodyne’s best features are only available if you purchase the full version.
-This makes sense, as if you are paying the lowest price for the basic version, you are understandably going to get the most basic version.
+As with many programs, most of Melodyne’s best autotune features are only available if you purchase the full version.
+This makes sense because if you are paying the lowest price for the basic version, you are understandably going to get the most basic version.